marcoverpas/EAEPE_summer_school_2024/README.md

 Equations (`12`) to (`19`) are additional ones.
 Equations (`1.A`) and (`5.A`) replace equations (`1`) and (`5`) of Model PC, respectively.
 The main code for developing Model IO-PC and running some experiments can be found [here](https://github.com/marcoverpas/EAEPE_summer_school_2024/blob/main/eaepe_io_model.R).

-In addition to Table 1 and Table 2, Model IO-PC can also be used to examine cross-industry interdependencies.
-The
+The input-output matrix of Model IO-PC is dsplayed by Table 3, which shows cross-industry interdependencies in the economy.

 #### Table 3.
 Simplified input-output matrix